Salmandabbakuti/superfluid-dashboard/README.md

 4. Go to https://app.superfluid.finance/send and connect your wallet to Superfluid app and select Goerli testnet
 5. Select receiver address, token and amount
 6. Click on "Send Stream" button
-7. You should be getting notified on push channel about your streams
+7. Receiver should be getting notified on push channel about stream(if they also opted-in to channel)
-8. Try updating and deleting streams and you should be getting notified about your streams on push channel
+8. Try updating and deleting stream and Receiver should be getting notified about stream on push channel

 #### Demo